View Bot Defense Dashboards and Reports

 Protection Coverage Report

-The Protection Coverage Report provides information about your protected applications and endpoints and the traffic accessing them.
+The Protection Coverage Report provides information about your protected endpoints and the traffic that accesses them.

-To view the protection coverage report, in Bot Defense, from the navigation menu, click Report > Protection Coverage Report.
+To view the protection coverage report, in Bot Defense, from the navigation menu, select Report > Protection Coverage Report.

 Figure: Protection Coverage Report